-It took them a little time to figure out which model worked for them; freemium, hardwall or metered.
+It took publishers a little time to figure out which model worked for them; freemium, hardwall, or metered.
 They tested different variations of attribution – which users converted to paying subscribers from which source and what did they read beforehand.
 Eventually, with the use of data to inform conversion strategies, their subscriber base started to grow.

-As of Q1 2018, The Washington Post has over 1 million subscribers, The New York Times has 2.3 million and The Wall Street Journal stands at around 1.7 million.
+As of Q1 2019, The Washington Post has over 1.2 million digital subscribers, The New York Times has around 3.3 million, and The Wall Street Journal has an estimated 1.5 million.
 Among 98 U.S. news publications with more than 50,000 in circulations, around 79% of them use some form of digital subscription model, according to The American Press Institute.

 While this is fantastic news (no pun intended) for the continuation of free press and high-quality journalism, this probably isn’t a viable option for the thousands of publishers spread across the online ecosystem.

 Not Freely Available

 In order to convince someone to part with money for a service, you need the person to feel like what they are paying for is high-quality content that isn’t freely available in other places, or at least that they are deriving some true value from the content that enhances a part of their life or personal interests somehow.